xiix0/scam/README.md

-He is now rising from affluence to poverty.
+Training is everything.
+The peach was once a bitter almond; cauliflower is nothing but cabbage with a college education.
-		-- Mark Twain
+		-- Mark Twain, "Pudd'nhead Wilson's Calendar"